iann0036/iamlive/README.md

 _Can we include specifics for the Resource and Condition fields?_

 No, the CSM protocol does not support it and cannot be changed.

+## Acknowledgements

+This project makes heavy use of [Parliament](https://github.com/duo-labs/parliament) and was assisted by Scott Piper's [CSM explainer](https://summitroute.com/blog/2020/05/25/client_side_monitoring/).